Our doc offers vaccines, best practices for visits to other countries

 The most common travel-related illness that can be found anywhere, traveler’s diarrhea is most widespread in the Middle East, Africa, Mexico, Central and South America, and many cities in Asia.

 No vaccine exists to prevent traveler’s diarrhea, so careful consideration of food and drink as well as keeping hands clean is critical to prevention.
+Appropriate antibodies can be prescribed for effective therapeutic use, not prophylactically.

 Pay attention to food and drink